-- i.
-The change of use from industrial employment uses will not lower the industrial capacity of the borough below that necessary to meet projected demand over the planning period as estimated by the most up to date Havering Employment Land Review; - ii.
-The existing employment land use causes unacceptable detrimental effects on the amenity of nearby residential areas; and - iii.
+- The change of use from industrial employment uses will not lower the industrial capacity of the borough below that necessary to meet projected demand over the planning period as estimated by the most up to date Havering Employment Land Review; - ii.
 There is no market interest in the site following one year of continuous active marketing.